 More information on admission procedures here.

-Institution for registration: Ecole normale supérieure (ENS) or Paris-Descartes or EHESS
+Institution for registration: Ecole normale supérieure - PSL or Université de Paris or EHESS

-Degree issued: French Master’s degree delivered by Université PSL or Université Paris Descartes or EHESS
+Degree issued: French Master’s degree delivered by Université PSL or Université de Paris or EHESS

 Franck RAMUS & Thérèse COLLINS